 How To Get Your Products In Stores

-Below, we highlight the advantages of offline retail, how to determine if it's right for your business, and ways to reach the physical market – either by opening your own store or getting into someone else's.
+Below, we highlight the advantages of offline retail, discuss how to determine if it's right for your business, and introduce ways to reach the physical market.

 Advantages of Offline Retail

-There are several advantages to selling your product offline.
+There are several pros to selling your product offline.
 Below, we've listed some of the biggest benefits of getting your items on store shelves.

 Unlike online selling, getting people to your product is usually the easiest thing to accomplish with physical retail.
 With a brick-and-mortar set-up, you have instant access to passersby.